igogo-x86/HexRaysPyTools/readme.md

 Two ways to collect information:

 * Right Click on variable -> Scan Variable.
 Recognizes fields usage in current function
 * Right Click on variable -> Deep Scan Variable.
-First recursively touches functions to make Ida recognize propper arguments (this happens only once for each function during session).
+First recursively touches functions to make Ida recognize proper arguments (this happens only once for each function during session).
 Than recursively applies scanner to variables and functions that get our structure pointer as argument.

 ![img][builder]

 * Types with __BOLD__ font are virtual tables.
 Double click opens list with all virtual functions that helps to visit them.
-Visited functions marked with cross and color.
+Visited functions are marked with cross and color.

 ![img][virtual_functions]

-* Types with _ITALIC_ font are got as `void *` arguments and are not used in shape recognition.
+* Types with _ITALIC_ font have been found as `void *` arguments and are not used in shape recognition.

 * Double click on Field's names to edit